anseki/leader-line/README.md

 *Type:* boolean or Object
 *Default:* `false`

-Enable "dashed line" effect to the border of the area with specified Object that can have properties as following options.
+Enable "dashed line" effect to the border of the area with specified Object that can have properties as the following options.
 Or `true` to enable it with all default options.

 ##### `len`, `gap`